Keel Point Capital, LLC

 What investment services and advice can you provide me?

 The Firm offers brokerage services to retail investors.
-Our brokerage services include the purchase and sale of the following securities products on behalf of customer accounts: (i) equities; (ii) mutual funds; (iii) fixed income securities; (iv) exchange traded funds; (v) options; (vi) municipal securities and 529 plans; (vii) variable annuities; (viii) various alternative investments; (ix) private placements; (x) private fund investments; and (xi) structured notes.
+Our brokerage services include but are not limited to the purchase and sale of the following securities products on behalf of customer accounts: (i) equities; (ii) mutual funds; (iii) fixed income securities; (iv) exchange traded funds; (v) options; (vi) municipal securities and 529 plans; (vii) variable annuities; (viii) various alternative investments; (ix) private placements; (x) private fund investments; and (xi) structured notes.
 The Firm provides recommendations of these securities products to retail investors.
-A full description of our brokerage services can be found in our relationship guide, entitled Regulation Best Interest Disclosure, which is available on the Keel Point website at www.keelpoint.com.
+At this time, we do not offer any proprietary products, and do not limit the menu of products or types of investments.
+Thus, our advice as to products or investments would not be limited to only proprietary products nor a limited list of products.
+A full description of our brokerage services can be found in our relationship guide, entitled Regulation Best Interest Disclosure, which is available on the Keel Point website at keelpoint.com.

 The Firm is available to consult with retail investors regarding their brokerage accounts but does not monitor the investments in those accounts.
 The types of investments that can be made available to retail investors are limited to those investment products that the Firm is authorized to purchase and sell.
 For additional information about available investments, please see the Firm’s brokerage account application.
 There is no minimum investment amount or minimum account size required for the Firm’s brokerage services.